deepjavalibrary/djl-serving/serving/docs/modes.md

 - `gpu.maxWorkers`: Maximum number of workers for GPU.
 - `cpu.minWorkers`: Minimum number of workers for CPU.
 - `cpu.maxWorkers`: Maximum number of workers for CPU.
+- `required_memory_mb`: Specify the required memory (CPU and GPU) in MB to load the model.
+- `gpu.required_memory_mb`: Specify the required GPU memory in MB to load the model.
+- `reserved_memory_mb`: Reserve memory in MB to avoid system out of memory.
+- `gpu.reserved_memory_mb`: Reserve GPU memory in MB to avoid system out of memory.

 For example, set minimum workers and maximum workers for your model: